 Once you’ve compared a few different currency exchanges, you’ll see how much exchange rates and fees impact what you receive.
 Once you’ve got a good comparison, you can choose the right deal for you.

 As you can see, it’s worth shopping around, and choosing the right currency exchange business can save you significant amounts of money.
 To make things easier, here’s a link to a calculator that can take exchange rates, commissions, and fees into account.

-Paul Maplesden is a freelance writer specializing in business, finance, and technology.
+Paul Maplesden is a freelance writer specialising in business, finance, and technology.